PikaJew002/handrolled/docs/routing.md

 });
 ```

-This man be useful if you want to group routes by the [middleware](#middleware) applied to them and don't want to prefix them.
+This may be useful if you don't want to add the middleware to each route individually, and instead want to apply a [middleware/middleware group](#middleware) to a route group.

 ## Middleware